 The former acting attorney general Matt Whittaker has predicted McCabe's indictment here.

-This has to do with the documents, his interactions with President Trump, President elect Trump, and he lies to President Trump, as we've been telling you in the Trump Tower meeting.
+This has to do with the documents, his interactions with President Trump, President-elect Trump, and he lies to President Trump, as we've been telling you in the Trump Tower meeting.

 It's salacious, but it's unverified.

-Now that may come back to be very damning to himself because if the bulk of the information in the PIS application that he signed in October was unverified, but just salacious.
+Now, that may come back to be very damning to himself because if the bulk of the information in the FISA application that he signed in October was unverified, but just salacious, and that's the information they presented to the court.

 He is by admission.

-And this is where I think Rudy Giuliani got it right by admission, saying that he committed perjury and a fraud, premeditated fraud on Pfizer court judges for the purpose of getting this warrant that allowed them to spy to the Trump campaign transition and then presidency.
+By admission, saying that he committed perjury and a fraud, premeditated fraud on FISA court judges for the purpose of getting this warrant that allowed them to spy to the Trump campaign transition and then presidency.

 You know, for all the talk about he thinks he's so vindicated today, he's delusional.